eoinkelly/notes/clojure/clojure.md

             ; notice that we basically monkey-patched String here
                 ```
     * clear distinction between identity and value types
-* takes idions from lisp and java
+* takes idioms from lisp and java
 * immutable local variables
 * "peristent" data structures
 * in ruby "class" acts as a namesapce for data _and_ methods.
 In clojure there